Definition: Manifold

 A manifold is smooth if the transition functions between any two local coordinate systems are smooth.

-If MM is smooth, then the transition functions should be smooth.
+If is smooth, then the transition functions should be smooth.

 Examples of manifolds: